gargpriyam21/MQTT_Device_Determination/README.md

 ### Device 2.
 Raspberry Pi B

 This device will only be subscribers.
-The Raspberry Pi B is wired with three LEDs: LED1, LED2, and LED3.
+The Raspberry Pi B is wired with LED1, LED2, and LED3.
 This device will be linked to the broker and will subscribe to the topics "LightStatus," "Status/RaspberryPiA," and "Status/RaspberryPiC."
-This device will illuminate the LEDs LED1, LED2, and LED3 based on the values received from the subjects "LightStatus", "Status/RaspberryPiA", and "Status/RaspberryPiC".
+This device will illuminate the LEDs LED1, LED2, and LED3 based on the values received from the subjects "LightStatus," "Status/RaspberryPiA," and "Status/RaspberryPiC."

 ### Device 3.
 Raspberry Pi C

 This device will be the publisher as well as the subscriber.
-This device will be linked to the broker as well, and it will be subscribed to the subjects "lightSensor" and "threshold."
-When it gets a message from the broker with the subjects "lightSensor" and/or "threshold," it compares the LDR value to the threshold and returns a binary result: "TurnOn" if "lightSensor" value >= "threshold" value, else "TurnOff."
+This device will also be linked to the broker and will be subscribed to the subjects "lightSensor" and "threshold."
+When it gets a message from the broker with the subjects "lightSensor" and "threshold," it compares the LDR value to the threshold and returns a binary result: "TurnOn" if "lightSensor" value >= "threshold" value, else "TurnOff."

-The Raspberry Pi C then compares the outcome to the choice it sent to the broker before.
-The device will broadcast the choice made by the broker on Laptop #1 to the "LightStatus" topic.
+The Raspberry Pi C then compares the outcome to the choice and is sent to the broker.
+The device will broadcast the preference made by the broker on Laptop #1 to the "LightStatus" topic.

 ### Device 4.
 Laptop #2

 This device will only be available to subscribers.
-This device will be subscribed to all of the following topics: "lightSensor", "threshold", "LightStatus", "Status/RaspberryPiA", and "Status/RaspberryPiC" and should show the messages sent by the broker on these topics as well as the timestamps.
+This device will be subscribed to all of the following topics: "lightSensor," "threshold," "LightStatus," "Status/RaspberryPiA," and "Status/RaspberryPiC" and should show the messages sent by the broker on these topics as well as the timestamps.

 ### Device 5.
 Laptop #1